akunalic1/ToDo/README.md

 ## Functionalities:
 - Creating, deleting, and editing tasks
 - Marking task as complete
-- Filter task by status:
+- Filtering tasks by status:
     - (not)completed
     - important
     - urgent